CrowdHailer/eyg-lang/NOTES.md

 Rest or fall through belongs at the bottom.
 Don't need to reduce the union type because rest can be a variable we pull out in the bottom case clause
 NOTE a Block of lets and block of branches look very similar if there is a final stage Porbably should'nt introduce block into AST without checking it makes sense in other views.

+NOTE empty strings are preferable to a new type when empty string is meaningless. e.g. variables can't be the empty string so no need for a discard or optional type.

 ### Reload

 - let [run, state] = returned.reload.start(tree)